illumos/docs/docs/developers/comp-webrev.md

 `webrev(1)` lets you create a comparison of files changed by development.
-Its output can contain the same changeset in .patch, .ps, .pdf format along with index.html file and other acompanying resources.
+Its output can contain the same changeset in .patch, .ps, .pdf format along with index.html file and other accompanying resources.

 The tools lives in `/opt/onbld/bin` directory.
 Be sure to install packages from How To Build illumos page.
 Also, be sure to have `/opt/onbld/bin` in your